 This comprehensive package can only be managed if you regularly question and improve customer service.
 All employees who come into contact with customers must be empathetic and friendly and both fully understand and internalize this service idea.
 It also means regular training, a look at the possibilities brought by modern technology as well as the development of employee’s innovative ideas.
 Because if employees feel valued in their profession, they are also willing to give that extra level of commitment.

 The authenticity of a business describes its credibility.
-This is influenced by the all actions, practices, values and activities that the company undertakes.
-Not only does this include the product and advertising, but also the interaction with employees, service providers, competition and – of course – the customer.
+This is influenced by all actions, practices, values, and activities that the company undertakes.
+Not only does this include the product and advertising, but also the interaction with employees, service providers, competition, and – of course – the customer.
 Only when all facets of a company have a uniform image will it become credible for customers.
 With this credibility, trust in the company and its promises grows.

 There are hardly any industries where it is enough to open a shop and wait for the customers to appear.
 Today, customers expect at least one website and possibly a blog, activity on social networks such as Facebook and Twitter, but also other channels where the company presents itself.
 This omnipresence is desirable and should work smoothly on all devices.
 When switching from smartphone to PC, barriers often prevent smooth shopping.
 Shopping becomes even more enjoyable when relevant TouchPoints are thrown into the mix.

-If you manage to use these potential errors as a basis for an even more targeted development of the customer approach, you can look forward to stable Customer Loyalty.
-At this point, the question often arises whether and how to make Customer Retention visible.
+If you manage to use these potential errors as a basis for even more targeted development of the customer approach, you can look forward to stable customer loyalty.
+At this point, the question often arises whether and how to make customer retention visible.